-Since the start of 2020, camping and RVing have seen a significant rise in popularity, and we don’t expect that to slow down coming into 2021.
+Since the start of 2020, camping and RVing have seen a significant rise in popularity, and we don’t expect that to slow down this year.
 With that, you can expect National Parks campgrounds to be a hot commodity this summer!

 If you plan on hopping in an RV and hitting the road to any National Park, you will want to make a reservation ASAP.

 You can book most National Park campsites up to 6 months in advance.
 Looking to head off to Yellowstone in June?
 Book your campsite in January!
 Hitting the road to Zion in July?
 You can reserve your campsite in February.
 Taking a trip to the Grand Canyon in August?
 Keep an eye out for booking in March.

 Do all National Parks have the same reservation schedule?

 Reservations at Yosemite National Park are a little different than the other parks.
 April through September, reservations are essential at the park.
 Even first-come, first-served campgrounds are usually full before noon.

 If Yosemite is on your summer road trip route, you’ll want to book fast.

 |Arrival date||Reservations Open|

 |March 15 through April 14||November 15|